qorix-group/process_description/process/process_areas/quality_management/quality_concept.rst

 Objectives that are listed in the Quality Management Plan.
 The Quality shall be continuous checked and improved during the development.
 All tasks are planned within the Quality Management Plan.
-These includes tasks like platform process audit or process conformance checks which have to be planed to milestones or in a contious manner.
-Only 100% compliant work products / releases will be delivered to the community.
+These includes tasks like platform process audit or process conformance checks which have to be planed to milestones or in a continuous manner.
+Only 100% compliant work products / releases will be formally delivered to the community.

 Every person who contributes shall be trained according to Quality aspects.
 The committers will ensure the Quality by following the workflows defined in the process areas and by producing the required work products.
 The Quality